 By Brad Benson

 Looking for a European vibe without crossing the pond?
 Look no further than Montreal, Canada.
 Its quaint & colonial city center, burgeoning food scene, and cultural touchstones make Canada’s second city a hot spot for those in-the-know.
+It’s a great option for a family trip!
 And its proximity to the East Coast makes transport by plane, train, or car a viable option!

 If you’re looking for an awe-inspiring experience, head south-west to America’s wonder of the natural world: the Grand Canyon.
 But not by the old-fashioned way (by car or plane), rather take a journey on the Grand Canyon Railway.
 The train offers a novel step back in time, and beautiful, comfortable amenities make getting there half the fun!